Publication of Regulatory Actions

 • Would publication impact procedural fairness?

-• Has the matter been resolved with a reasonable expectation that the resolution will not be made public?
+• Has the matter been resolved with the reasonable expectation of the parties that the resolution will not be made public?

 Subject to requirements under legislation, as part of exercising its discretion, BCFSA may decide: